nennigb/pypolsys/README.md

   - report bugs, installation problems or ask questions on [issues](https://github.com/nennigb/pypolsys/issues);
   - propose some enhancements in the code or in documentation through **pull requests** (PR);

 To ensure code homogeneity among contributors, we use a source-code analyzer (eg. pylint).
 Before submitting a PR, run the tests suite ;-)

+## Developpement
+If you need to modify `wrapper.f90` fortran source file.
+You will need to re-build the Fortran extension.
+This should be done into 2 steps
+  1. The pyf file that avoid trouble with user_defined fortran type should be updated with `f2py` utilities :
+    ```
+    f2py -m polsys -h polsys.pyf wrapper.f90 --overwrite-signature
+    ```
+  2. Re run the install

 ## License
 This file is part of pypolsys, a simple python wrapper to fortran package polsys_plp.